 If you are looking for a pair of shoes from Nike or Converse to fit wider feet, then thankfully both brands have their own selection of purpose-built wide-fit sneakers to accommodate all sizes.

-As touched on in our Nike vs ASICS comparison, Nike actually offers more information on when you should look for a pair of wide-fitting shoes.
+As touched on earlier and in our Nike vs ASICS comparison, Nike actually offers more information on when you should look for a pair of wide-fitting shoes.
 For example, it recommends a pair of wide fits if you have size 8 feet that measure 3.9" or above in width.

 Converse also gives more detail on its wide-fit collection.
 It states that its wide width sizes include more volume and a broader platform by approximately 15mm to the ball and instep and 6mm to the bottom width.